The Black-Footed Ferret

 The black-footed ferret, a masked, furtive and efficient killer, likely emigrated from Siberia to the Americas across the Bering Strait land bridge early in the Ice Ages, and it established itself as a fearful nighttime presence in the prairie dog towns of the America’s Great Plains.

 With its masked face and secretive nocturnal hunts, the black-footed ferret took on an air of mystery.
-It came to play a role in the mystic lives of the Indians of America’s western prairie lands, according to the ferret recovery program site.
-For instance, its skin and body parts were used by Navajo medicine men in healing ceremonies and by spiritual leaders in tribal rituals.
+It came to play a role in the mystic lives of the Indians of America’s western prairie lands.
+Its skin and body parts were used by Navajo medicine men in healing ceremonies and by spiritual leaders in tribal rituals.
 The animal held a place of reverence by northwestern Arizona’s Hualapai Indians, who believed the creatures of the night to be sacred.

 The Consummate Predator